SoftUni/CDN-Video-Uploader/README.md

 ## Hardware Accelerated Video Transcoding (NVidia)

-These are the `ffmpeg` settings for similar results, using the hardware acccelerated video encoding:
+These are the `ffmpeg` settings to achieve similar results (for less encoding time), using the hardware acccelerated video encoding:

 ```
 1080p (1000-1200kbps)